 During stakeholder engagement, it's not uncommon to be asked to run a report on "everything," but how do you run a comprehensive report if you can't be sure where "everything" is?

-This is compounded when you consider additional documents like PDFs or other attachments, and you're not sure where the final version that was sent is located.
-Worse yet, what happens if something important changes after you've taken all that time to create your report?
-Is it possible to quickly and accurately change your reports, or is it a big effort to report again?
+This is compounded when you consider additional documents, such as PDFs or other attachments, and you're unsure where the final version sent is located.
+Worse yet, what happens if something essential changes after you've taken all that time to create your report?
+Is it possible to quickly and accurately change your reports, or is it a significant effort to report again?

 The solution:

 An SRM with a robust reporting feature can easily compile a concise or detailed report in minutes.
-Report on interactions that occurred during a certain time frame, the full lifecycle of an entire engagement program, or simply project issues with a high priority that have an expiry date of this month.
-An SRM like Jambo even has the ability to download attachments (e.g., PDFs, images, etc.) in your reports, making it simple to download and share "everything" when needed.
+Report on interactions that occurred during a specific time frame, the full lifecycle of an entire engagement program, or simply project issues with a high priority that have an expiry date this month.
+An SRM like Jambo can even download attachments (e.g., PDFs, images, etc.) in your reports, making it simple to download and share "everything" when needed.

-Want to learn more about how SRM reports help your stakeholder engagement projects?
-Check out our blog!
+Learn more about how SRM reports help your stakeholder engagement projects →

 3. Integrate all your stakeholder information